seek-oss/skuba/docs/development-api/git.md

 ## fastForwardBranch

-Fast forwards the specified `ref` from the remote to the local Git repository
+Fast forwards the specified `ref` on the local Git repository to match the remote branch.

 Currently, only GitHub app tokens are supported as an auth mechanism.